I-Ishika-012/Projects/README.md

 # Projects
-Projects made with various techstack
+this repository is made to serve as a organized collection of all my projects made with various techstack.